nellery/winterworkouts/README.md

 ```
 python manage.py runserver
 ```
-If run succesfully, you will be given an IP address in the command line, which when copied into your browser, should display the workout wars home page.
+If run successfully, you will be given an IP address in the command line, which when copied into your browser, should display the workout wars home page.

 ## Deploying the Application
 So far you've launched the app locally and learned how to import data.
 But how do you make it accessible to everyone else?
 These instructions are for hosting on a linode server, but feel free to use a different server if you are familiar with any.